tmbb-japan/Riverpod-playground/README.md

 * StateNotifierProvider
 * FutureProvider
 * StreamProvider

-Other functions that can be performed through the riverpod are further recorded later.
+Other features `other than provider` will also be introduced later.
+Please keep it up!